 This is synonymous real estate terminology for dual agency.
 It's possible for a brokerage to represent multiple parties, as happens when numerous buyers, who are not represented by their own agent under a Buyer Representation Agreement (BRA), submit offers on the same listing.
 If a buyer is represented by an agent from the same brokerage who has the listing on the property, or if the listing agent also represents the buyer, a multiple agency is created.
 Technically, the brokerage is the 'agent', and not the individual salesperson.

 Hopefully, since it means a failure, you'll not come across this real estate terminology very often.

 In the case of an APS, instructions to the deposit holder (usually the listing brokerage) are included for the disposition of any deposit paid previously by the buyer.
-Usually, but not always, the deposit is returned to the buyer without interest or deduction.
+Usually, but not always, the deposit is returned to the buyer from the trust (escrow) account without interest or deduction.
 For more details, click here.

 If a buyer submits an offer on a property that is conditional upon the sale of their present property, it'll include an escape clause for the seller.
 The seller will continue to market the property while the buyer is busy trying to sell their present home.

-If the seller receives another acceptable offer, the seller can accept it, conditional upon being released from the APS they have with the first buyer.
+If the seller receives another acceptable offer, the seller can accept it, conditional upon being released from the Agreement of Purchase and Sale (APS) they have with the first buyer.
 Through their agent, they deliver a Notice to Conditional Buyer (NCB) to the buyer, the buyer agent or to the buyer's address.